-After hearing these requests, the LLC decided to form a separate fund designated strictly to humanitarian aid.
+After hearing these requests, the LLC decided to form a separate fund designated strictly for humanitarian aid.
 This separation of funds was seen as essential so that the humanitarian work would not get confused with the LLC’s main mission, “to preach the Gospel.”
 This new fund would ensure that contributors to the LLC would be able to designate how their donation would be used, for mission work or for humanitarian purposes.

-At the initial humanitarian aid meetings the committee chose officers and drafted a charter that detailed its organization, mission statement, and short- and long-term operating plans.
+At the initial humanitarian aid meetings, the committee chose officers and drafted a charter that detailed its organization, mission statement, and short- and long-term operating plans.
 This charter was brought to the LLC Board of Directors meeting during the LLC’s 2002 Summer Services.
 The charter was approved, and the committee was encouraged by the LLC to initiate the work as described in the charter.

 How Funds are Raised

 Based on these initial meetings and the approval of the charter, the LLC Humanitarian Aid Committee (LLC HAC) started its formal activities of raising and disbursing funds.
 The HAC fundraising efforts to date have been at LLC-sponsored events such as summer services, as well as local fundraising events in congregations.
 Some of the fundraisers held by the congregations have included bake sales, presentations, general collections, meals, and special coffee lunches.